Healthy Recipes Blog

 • Unsweetened ketchup: I get it at Whole Foods or on Amazon.

-• Maple syrup: You can use a sugar-free alternative, as shown in the photo below.
+• Maple syrup: You can use a sugar-free alternative.

 • Soy sauce: I use reduced-sodium soy sauce in most of my recipes.
 You can use a gluten-free alternative if needed.